-During the year ended December 31, 2020, the Company had four (4) Named Executive Officers ("NEO") as defined herein: Nicholas Appleyard, President and CEO and Director, Scott Brunsdon, CFO, R. Mohan Srivastava, Vice-President, and Fabio Mozzer, Vice-President.
-In April 2018, Mr. Srivastava resigned as an employee of the Company, but he continues to act as a consultant and remains an officer of the Company.
+During the year ended December 31, 2021, the Company had four (4) Named Executive Officers ("NEO") as defined herein: Nicholas Appleyard, President and CEO and Director, Scott Brunsdon, CFO, R. Mohan Srivastava, Vice-President, and Fabio Mozzer, Vice-President.
+In April 2018, Mr. Srivastava resigned as an employee of the Company, and in December 2021 he resigned as an officer of the Company.
+He continues to act as a consultant to the Company.
 Mr. Mozzer is employed by a personal consulting company in Brazil "F. Luiz-Mozzer-Me".